TheDeepLogic/Apple-II-HGR-Toolkit/README.md

 - **Size 5**: 25×35 characters (quintuple size)

 Note: Larger sizes may require adjusting spacing to prevent character overlap.
 The size multiplier affects both the character dimensions and the stroke weight.

+### Font Styles

+The toolkit includes four font styles that can be selected with the `-font` option:

+- **default**: Standard 5×7 bitmap font with good readability
+- **tiny**: Compact 3×5 font for fitting more text on screen
+- **bold**: 5×7 font with thicker strokes built into the bitmap
+- **bubble**: 5×7 rounded, friendly style font

+All fonts support uppercase letters, lowercase letters, numbers, and basic punctuation.
+Special characters (blocks, arrows, symbols, card suits, box-drawing) automatically use the default font regardless of the font selected, ensuring consistent rendering of these elements across all font styles.

 ### Practical Color Tips